rquadling/grunt-html2js/README.md

 Marked support for jade templates as deprecated.
 Support will be removed in 0.5.0

 0.4.1 Added ability to add an HTML comment to the templates (#9/#10)

+0.4.2 Empty modules not generated if no source files located (#55)